Getting Started

 A typical REST API operation consists of three elements:

-— The JSON-formatted payload that contains the new data you want to add or update.
-For read-only operation (GET) the request message is empty.
+Request message — The JSON-formatted payload that contains the new data you want to add or update.
+For Read-only operation (GET) the request message is empty.

 Base URL

-Every API request begins with the following base URL:
+Every API request starts with the base URL:

 https://{cnc_host}:{cnc_port}/crosswork/

-Depending on the specific service, the full URL may contain an additional prefix relative to the base URL and the endpoint listed in the API reference.
+Depending on the service, the full URL may include an additional prefix before the base URL and the endpoint specified in the API reference.

 Authorization Using User Credentials and API Token

-Before you can send any requests to perform specific operations on the Crosswork Network Controller, you must login by POSTing a request containing a username and password for a user already configured in Crosswork Network Controller to obtain an authorization token that you can use in subsequent API calls.
+To perform operations on the Crosswork Network Controller, you must first log in.
+Send a POST request with your configured username and password to receive an authorization token.
+Use this token for all subsequent API calls.
 For more information on configuring and managing user roles, refer to the Cisco Crosswork Network Controller Administration Guide for the version you downloaded.

 To get started with the APIs, perform the following tasks:

-- Get an authentication token to use in your your REST client to run the Cisco Crosswork Network Automation API calls.
+3. Get an authentication token to use in your REST client to run the Cisco Crosswork Network Automation API calls.

 Task 1: Install Cisco Crosswork Network Controller